 If you become pregnant during the study extension you must notify the study doctor right away.
-The study drug will be stopped and you will be taken out of the study.
+The study drug will be stopped and your pregnancy will be monitored.

 There may be risks if you are male and your partner is pregnant or trying to become pregnant.
-If you are male and your partner is able to have a baby, you and your partner must use a reliable birth control method during the study and for a period of 14 days after your last dose of study drug.
-The following birth control methods are allowed during the study:
+If you are male and your partner is able to have a baby and not willing to remain truly abstinent, you and your partner must use a reliable birth control method during the study extension and for a period of 14 days after your last dose of study drug.
+The following birth control methods are allowed during the study extension:

-Single method (one of the following is acceptable):

-- intrauterine device (IUD)

-- vasectomy

-- contraceptive rod implanted into the skin

-Combination method (requires use of two of the following):

-- diaphragm with spermicide (cannot be used in conjunction with cervical cap/spermicide) - cervical cap with spermicide (only for females that have not birthed a child) - contraceptive sponge (only for females that have not birthed a child) - male condom or female condom (cannot be used together) - hormonal contraceptive: oral contraceptive pill (estrogen/progestin pill or progestin-only pill), contraceptive skin patch, vaginal contraceptive ring, or subcutaneous contraceptive injection
+- Single method (one of the following is acceptable): - intrauterine device (IUD) - o vasectomy - o contraceptive rod implanted into the skin - Combination method (requires use of two of the following): - diaphragm with spermicide (cannot be used in conjunction with cervical cap/spermicide) - o cervical cap with spermicide (only for females that have not birthed a child) - contraceptive sponge (only for females that have not birthed a child) - male condom or female condom (cannot be used together) - Hormonal contraceptive: oral contraceptive pill (estrogen/progestin pill or progestinonly pill), contraceptive skin patch, vaginal contraceptive ring, or subcutaneous contraceptive injection

-Use of barrier methods of contraception is strongly encouraged to reduce the risk of HIV- 1 transmission during sexual contact.
+Use of barrier methods of contraception is strongly encouraged to reduce the risk of HIV-1 transmission during sexual contact.

-If your partner becomes pregnant during the study you must notify the study doctor right away.
+If your partner becomes pregnant during the study, you must notify the study doctor right away.
 You must also agree to not donate sperm starting at visit 1 through completion of the study extension.